Last updated 30 September 2024

-Visitor visas are available to applicants seeking to visit Australia for a short period for holidays, tourism, recreation, business activities or to see family and friends.
+Visitor visas are available to people seeking to visit Australia for a short period for holidays, tourism, recreation, business activities or to see family and friends.
 Visitor visas do not allow work in Australia.

 Common criteria for visitor visas

 Visitor visas are refused where applicants clearly do not intend bona fide (i.e. in good faith) visits in accordance with their type of visa.
-Sometimes a special condition is put on a visitor visa (i.e. condition 8503—no further stay).
+Often a special condition is put on a visitor visa (i.e. condition 8503—no further stay).
 This condition (which is mandatory for sponsored visitor visas) means it is very difficult but not impossible to apply for, and be granted, permanent residence after entry for a temporary stay.

 Possession of a visitor visa generally ensures that immigration clearance is granted on arrival.
-However, a significant number of people per year are turned around at Australian airports, because they are not considered to be genuine visitors.
+However, a significant number of people per year are turned around at Australian airports because they are not considered to be genuine visitors.

 Extending a visit